IUCN Red List: Everything You Need to Know

 • Extinct (EX) – In this category, it is beyond a reasonable doubt that the species is no longer in existence.

-• Endangered (EN) – Species in this class are at great danger of extinction in the wild, and meets any of standards A to E for Endangered.
+• Endangered (EN) – Species in this class are in great danger of extinction in the wild and meet any of standards A to E for Endangered.

-• Vulnerable (VU) – Species here meets one of the five red list criteria and are contemplated to be at an elevated risk of human-caused extinction.
+• Vulnerable (VU) – Species here meet one of the five red list criteria and are contemplated to be at an elevated risk of human-caused extinction.

-• Least concern (LC) – Species in this group are unlikely to become extinct in the nearest future.
+• Least Concern (LC) – Species in this group are unlikely to become extinct shortly.

 IUCN Red List